 On October 29, 2023, Aptose presented two posters related to the clinical and preclinical activity of tuspetinib at the European School of Haematology (ESH) 6th International Conference: Acute Myeloid Leukemia "Molecular and Translational": Advances in Biology and Treatment, held October 29-31, 2023, in Estoril, Portugal.
 Clinical findings included 1) data from the APTO-TUS-HV01 clinical trial (Food Effect Study) evaluating the pharmacokinetic (PK) properties of tuspetinib in healthy human volunteers in which tuspetinib was administered with our without food, and 2) from an international Phase 1/2 study of tuspetinib as a single agent (TUS) and in combination with venetoclax (TUS/VEN combination) in patients with R/R AML from across clinical centers in the United States, South Korea, Spain, Australia and other sites.
 Data from the Fed vs Fasted Food Effect Study in healthy human volunteers demonstrated tuspetinib can be administered with or without food and foresee no clinically meaningful difference in exposure.
 This is an important finding for patient convenience, as venetoclax is dosed with food and now we can co-administer tuspetinib simultaneously with the venetoclax rather than require staggered dosing.
-Findings from the Phase 1/2 clinical trial demonstrated tuspetinib as a single agent (TUS/VEN) in the APTIVATE international Phase 1/2 expansion trial in R/R AML patients with a diversity of adverse genotypes and delivered a 42% CR/CRh cross-evaluable venetoclax (VEN) naive patients at the 80mg daily RP2D.
-Tuspetinib in combination with venetoclax (TUS/VEN) in the APTIVATE international Phase 1/2 expansion trial in R/R AML, including Prior-VEN failure patients who also previously failed FLT3 inhibitors, all of whom represent emerging populations of high unmet medical need.
+Findings from the Phase 1/2 clinical trial demonstrated tuspetinib as a single agent (TUS) was well-tolerated and highly active among R/R AML patients with a diversity of adverse genotypes and delivered a 42% CR/CRh cross-evaluable venetoclax (VEN) naive patients at the 80mg daily RP2D.
+Tuspetinib in combination with venetoclax (TUS/VEN) in the APTIVATE international Phase 1/2 expansion trial in R/R AML patients has been well tolerated and achieved multiple responses in patients who previously failed venetoclax (Prior-VEN failure patients who also previously failed FLT3 inhibitors, all of whom represent emerging populations of high unmet medical need.
 Notably, tuspetinib targets venetoclax resistance mechanisms that may re-sensitize Prior-VEN failure patients to venetoclax.